 The table also includes faculty from other departments, such as Biophysics, Chemistry, Radiology whose research is in physics or is closely physics-related.
 These faculty are pre-approved for mentoring students in our program; they generally have Physics backgrounds but happen to be in different departments.

 Both Physics and Engineering Physics declared majors are eligible, as well as first year students who have not yet declared.
-However, Physics and Engineering Physics majors who wish to work with a faculty member in a School of Engineering Department should apply to the appropriate Engineering Department's Summer Research Programs.
+Physics and Engineering Physics majors who wish to work with a faculty member in a School of Engineering Department should also apply to the appropriate Engineering Department's Summer Research Programs.

 Department faculty lists, with links to bio's, research interests and websites can be found at: